With strategic innovation, AmeriPride dresses for success

-The company prides itself on its culture, which emphasises the value of working hard to meet customer expectations.
-But as AmeriPride grew, the company realised it was hitting its limits on improving customer service.
+The company prides itself on its culture, which emphasizes the value of working hard to meet customer expectations.
+But as AmeriPride grew, the company realized it was hitting its limits on improving customer service.
 Its drivers have the most face-to-face contact with customers, but lacked the tools to quickly solve customer problems.

 - Steven John, CIO, AmeriPride Services